islamiyyah123/Islamiyyah123/README.md

 Projects

-Weather Dashboard
+hash table

 A web application that displays real-time weather data using API integration.

-Technologies: HTML, CSS, JavaScript, API
+Technologies: HTML

-Playing Cards Layout
+Playing Cards layout

 A front-end project demonstrating responsive layout design using HTML and CSS.

 Technologies: HTML, CSS

-Rectangle Calculator
+Calculator

 A Python project that calculates area and perimeter using object-oriented programming.